FelixOnline/v2/content/articles/2016-2-26-kent-students-want-thatcher-statue.md

 subtitle: >
   In a story straight out of Hangman, Kent Union’s Tory Society are campaigning for a 76m tall iron statue of the Iron Lady
 date: "2016-02-26 11:25:29 +0000"

 # Attributes from Felix Online V1
 id: "5956"
 old_path: /news/5956/kent-students-want-thatcher-statue
 aliases:
  - /news/5956/kent-students-want-thatcher-statue
+imported: true
+comments:
+ - Kidney Dialysis ways you can get from it with out dropping your life httpkidneyoktumblrcomThe gita has been the solace of my life and will be my solace in death I however prefer the jnana route to the bhakti route yeezy 350 boost urlhttpwwwzwsoftcomshoesadidasyeezy750boostyeezy 350 boosturlcartierbraceletlove I am so sick of people who select their candidate based on who can beat Obama or the lesser of two evils When are CONSERVATIVES going to grow a pair of balls and vote for the person who best represents their principles Newt is just more status quo establishment If you think anything will change in a Gingrich administration you are delusional  it will be Obama II which is just Bush II Ill write in Dr Paul if I have to because hes the only one that even comes close to following the constitution I have a pair and refuse to be labeled a spoiler replica bracciale uomo cartier urlhttpwwwmercibassocostonetcategorybraccialelovecartierfalso

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true